Nipple Flow Rates: Signs of Fast or Slow Flow in Babies

 Nipple flow rates can greatly impact your baby’s feeding experience, often in subtle yet profound ways.
 If your baby seems fussy or struggles during feeds, the flow rate of the nipple might be the culprit.
-Understanding the signs associated with both fast and slow flow rates can help you create a more comfortable feeding environment.
-Let’s explore how these variations affect your baby and what you can do to guarantee a smoother experience.
+Understanding the signs of both fast and slow flow can help you create a more comfortable feeding environment.
+Here’s what you need to know.

 Understanding Nipple Flow Rates